luvycunanan/Field-notes-app/README.md

 # FIELD NOTES

 This project is created to allow users like myself to organize their travel Itineraries.
 I mainly built this project so that I have a way of organizing my travels.
+This is an on going project.

 ## Tech Stack